Skip to content

 Step 3: Choosing a Coulomb Method for PBC

-For periodic systems, you have two options for long-range electrostatics.
+For periodic systems, you have three options for long-range electrostatics.
 Set the method on the underlying AIMNet2Calculator via the base_calc attribute:

 DSF (Damped Shifted Force) is the recommended method for routine periodic calculations.
 It uses a neighbor-list-based cutoff with smooth damping, giving O(N) scaling: